-In addition to understanding current risk of rodent associated zoonoses there is significant interest in understanding the effect of climate, land use and biodiversity change on the future risk of endemic and emerging zoonoses [].
+In addition to understanding current risk of rodent associated zoonoses, there is significant need to better understand the effect of climate, land use and biodiversity change on the future risk of endemic and emerging zoonoses [].
 Unfortunately, extant biases in host and pathogen sampling will reduce the confidence in inferred risk models if underlying taxonomic and spatial biases are not incorporated [].
 For example, in the rodent associated Lyme disease system in North America long-term studies have been able to estimate the effect of multi-year cycles of habitat productivity (i.e., masting) and animal biodiversity with small mammal abundance and pathogen prevalence.
-Similar multi-season or multi-year cycles are expected to exist with in rodent associated zoonoses in West Africa, but this has not systematically assessed [].
+Similar multi-season or multi-year cycles are expected to exist with in rodent associated zoonoses in West Africa, but this has not been systematically assessed [].
 For example in Lassa fever, increased human cases are expected to be associated with a population boom in the rodent hosts of LASV, based on data collected from elsewhere in these rodents range [].
 The existence of similar dynamics in West Africa, and whether they occur homogenously throughout the region is not known.
 It is likely that populations dynamics among rodent hosts will play an important role in rodent associated pathogen dynamic and disease spillover risk into human populations in these settings but the magnitude of their effect cannot be estimated from currently available datasources.

-Similarly long-term studies in Oceania have characterised the link between land use and bat host occurrence and abundance with zoonoses spillover into domesticated animals [].
+Similarly, long-term studies in Oceania have characterised the link between land use and bat host occurrence and abundance with zoonoses spillover into domesticated animals [].
 In order to quantify the association of land use change on rodent host occurrence and abundance improved harmonisation of rodent sampling data is needed [].
 Inferring the effect of ongoing land use change on rodent communities from currently available data is challenging when studies have been conducted over short time periods [].
 Landscape level responses to changing habitats among rodent communities may currently be masked by inter-seasonal or inter-annual variations in rodent occurrence and abundance that are detected within shorter sampling periods.
 In order to identify long term trends in changing occupancy in response to land use comprehensive studies such as those applied to Nipah virus in Australia are required in West Africa.

 The second part of this section is to explore how some of this may be achieved.
 Discussing harmonisation of these longer term studies and data availability.
 What this may mean for Lassa in particular and how this can be achieved.

 The lack of long-term studies on rodent-associated zoonoses in West Africa necessitates the use of previously collected data to infer the dynamic risk of spillover for several disease systems [].
-While it has been recognised that biases exist within currently available data on species distributions and that these biases are not homogenous across taxa or geographic regions [].
-For example, data are more readily available with less geographic and temporal biases for animal species of economic, cultural, or scientific value [].
+It has previously been recognised that biases exist within currently available data on species distributions and that these biases are not homogenous across taxa or geographic regions [].
+However, Chapter 2 added to the available knowledge by quantifying/showing that, for example, data are more readily available with less geographic and temporal biases for animal species of economic, cultural, or scientific value [].
 This has led to rodents and other small mammals being under-reported within available records, which exacerbates the effect of geographic and temporal biases [].
 The impact of sampling biases had not previously been considered in these settings.
 The estimates of sampling bias produced in Chapter 2 could be particularly useful for understanding the geographic variation in sampling that can be incorporated into future models of disease risk [].